Table of Contents[Hide][Click to Show]

 Ferries & Boats

 Disney’s fairly extensive water transportation system is occasionally overlooked.
 The buses and the famous monorails loom larger.
-Water taxis and ferries can be a smart choice too.
+But water taxis and ferries can be a smart choice too.
 They offer a peaceful and often less crowded transportation method.

 - Epcot to Hollywood Studios, with stops in-between and Disney’s Yacht & Beach Club, Disney’s Boardwalk, and Disney’s Swan & Dolphin